-Reporting a concern about the welfare of a member of the University community
+Reporting a safeguarding concern about the welfare of a member of the University community

-If you have a concern regarding the welfare or vulnerability of a member of our University community, or about a visitor to one of our campuses, you are responsible for reporting this.
+If you are concerned that a member of our University community, or a visitor to one of our campuses, is at risk of abuse or neglect, or may be vulnerable to radicalisation, you are responsible for reporting this.
 If your concern is about a child, you must make this a priority.